History of Kyrgyzstan in Timeline

 In 1934, the National Library of the Kyrgyz Republic, the oldest library in the country, was established.

-December 1936: Establishment of Kirghiz Soviet Socialist Republic
+December 1936: Kirghiz Soviet Socialist Republic Established

 On 5 December 1936, the Kirghiz Soviet Socialist Republic was established as a constituent Union Republic of the Soviet Union.

-1936: Kirghiz Soviet Socialist Republic formed
+1936: Kirghiz Soviet Socialist Republic Formation

 In 1936, the Kirghiz Soviet Socialist Republic was formed, becoming a constituent republic of the Soviet Union.

-1941: Replacement by Cyrillic script
+1941: Adoption of Cyrillic script

-1979: Ethnic Kyrgyz population percentage
+1979: Ethnic Kyrgyz population

 In 1979, the percentage of ethnic Kyrgyz in Kyrgyzstan was around 50%.

-1989: Soviet census in 1989
+1989: Soviet Census in Frunze

-1989: German population number
+1989: German population

 In 1989, the German population in Kyrgyzstan numbered 101,000 persons.

-June 1990: Ethnic tensions in Osh Region
+June 1990: Ethnic Tensions in Osh Region

 On 15 December 1990, the Supreme Soviet voted to change the republic's name to the Republic of Kyrgyzstan.